 For those of us lucky enough to have traveled to both, Antarctica and the Arctic are difficult to compare and overall experience is often dictated by the circumstances and encounters of each cruise.
 In our experience, most travelers will visit Antarctica first, but this could be simply because it is better known.
 Contact one of the Adventure Specialists at AdventureSmith to further explore the differences of Arctic vs Antarctic cruises.

 This post comparing Antarctica to the Arctic is among AdventureSmith Explorations’ extensive collection of travel guides.
 Find more on the AdventureSmith Travel Blog.
+View our curated list of the best Antarctica cruise lines.
 While originally published in March 2016, this post is periodically updated by our team of experts to reflect the latest in polar travel; the most recent update occurred January 2021.